aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Struct `MintRef`

-MintRef can be used to mint the fungible asset into an account's store.
+MintRef can be used to mint the fungible asset into an account&apos;s store.

 <pre><code>struct MintRef has drop, store<br/></code></pre>